 Living and Studying in Germany

-WHAT: The workshop is designed to support Erasmus students in university and everyday life in the new cultural environment in Germany.
+The workshop is designed to support international students in university and everyday life in the new cultural environment in Germany.
 A certificate of attendance will be granted, which may also be used for future job applications or similar.

 Furthermore we will talk about culture shock: the relocation to a new international environment is usually marked with excitement and euphoria in the first weeks, but then confusion and anxiety may occur.
 The concept of culture shock is very useful for understanding what is happening around and within oneself when living and studying in a foreign setting.
 We will also discuss ways to help participants to anticipate and detect misunderstandings in their interactions with Germans.